abetusk/dev/projects/laser-spike/laser-spike.md

 Later, when the breakout board for the laser diodes is created, we'll test to make sure things look good.
-If for some reason things aren't working down the road, uncommenting the `DEBUG` keyword can help track down where the error is occuring.
+If for some reason things aren't working down the road, uncommenting the `DEBUG` keyword can help track down where the error is occurring.

 ### PWM breakout